 UVM’s commitment to energy conservation and climate action is driving ongoing efforts to green the University’s fleet.

 UVM has already taken several steps to decrease the use of petroleum-based fuels on campus.
 In 2009, UVM Transportation and Parking Services (TPS) replaced their 9 diesel buses with buses powered with compressed natural gas (CNG).
-In 2017 TPS acquired the fleets’ first electric plug-in cars, an all-electric Mitsubishi MiEV for the enforcement fleet and the all-electric Nissan Leaf as an employee-pool car.
+In 2017 TPS acquired the fleet's first electric plug-in cars: an all-electric Mitsubishi MiEV for enforcement staff and an all-electric Nissan Leaf as an employee-pool car.
 UVM has an on-going effort to add electric, plug-in hybrid, and hybrid vehicles to the fleet and continues to right-size and downsize where possible.

-When replacing or purchasing new vehicles, UVM’s fleet vehicle procurement procedure aims to educate departments on more sustainable methods of transportation and the availability of alternative fuel vehicles (AFVs).
+When replacing or purchasing new vehicles, UVM’s fleet vehicle procurement procedure (PDF) aims to educate departments on more sustainable methods of transportation and the availability of alternative fuel vehicles (AFVs).
 The process shown below ensures that only AFVs and vehicles with high fuel economies will be considered for purchase.

 Pre-Approved Replacement Fleet Vehicles (subject to change as data updates)